frank1010111/bluebonnet/paper/paper.md

-The authors would like to thank the Society of Petroleum Engineers (SPE) for providing open access to production data from unconventional wells through the SPE Data Repository, Data Set 1 (Society of Petroleum Engineers 2021) used to illustrate the application of the `bluebonnet` package.
+The authors would like to thank the Society of Petroleum Engineers (SPE) for providing open access to production data from unconventional wells through the SPE Data Repository, Data Set 1 (Society of Petroleum Engineers 2021) used to illustrate the application of this package.

 # References